 Even supermarkets have embraced the low-tech and interactive technique of voting.
 Hammer Museum’s use of chips to vote makes guests not only engage with the exhibition, but makes a conscious effort to ask for their opinion.

-Balancing the tech
+Balancing the technology

 It’s not all about the latest technology to engage visitors.
 Great museum experiences come from a stimulating of the senses, to provide an educational insight into a world we’ve never experienced.